JereKuusela/valheim-expand_world_prefabs/README.md

   - If not set, then each entry must be found at least once.
 One object can match multiple filters.
   - If set, that many entries must be found.
 Each filter can be matched by multiple entries.
   - When using max, all objects must be searched.
-- objects (P): List of required nearby objects.
+- objects: List of required nearby objects.
   - prefab: Target object id or value group.
   - self: When set to true, the object itself is included in the search.
   - minDistance: Minimum distance to the object.